-New Energy Vehicle: Technology research and development, production and sales of new energy vehicles, development and sales of vehicle living projects in the PRC and in other countries.
+New Energy Vehicle: Technology research and development, production and sales of new energy vehicles,

 Management has identified the reportable segments based on the Group's business model and assesses the performance of the operating segments based on profit before tax.
 Corporate expenses and income tax expense are not included in segment results.